Kenny2github/skule-bylaws/bylaw-3.md

       1. Should a ruling be overturned by the Speaker, it is deemed null and void
       1. Should the Speaker take no action on the ruling within 24 hours, it shall be deemed to be approved.
    1. These rulings must be communicated to all candidates, and posted publicly on Skule Digest, if approved by the Speaker.
-   1. A candidate shall not be punished for conduct prohibited under these rulings unless said conduct occurs after the ruling has been made publicly known. \newline
+   1. A candidate shall not be punished for conduct prohibited under these rulings unless said conduct occurs after the ruling has been made publicly known.

 ## Materials
 1. For Officer candidates or referenda Designates, posters are limited to twenty-five (25) letter-size pages or the equivalent area using letter and tabloid-size only.